COPS-IITBHU/Debugit_2022/README.md

 ![Website Preview](./assets/images/github_cover.bmp "Revenge of the Snake")

 ## Introduction
 Who hasn't played the infamous Snake Game?!
-This is an attempt to replicate the same classic "Nokia" phone game, but with better customizations (as each player has his own asthetic choices) and a variety of never-seen-before boards that will challenge even the best of players.
+This is an attempt to replicate the same classic "Nokia" phone game, but with better customizations (as each player has his own aesthetic choices) and a variety of never-seen-before boards that will challenge even the best of players.

 ## How to run the game?
 You can either run the game online at [Revenge of the Snake](https://eshaanagg.github.io/Debugit_2022/index.html) or you can also clone this repository and then run `index.html` in your web browser.
 No need for any fancy installations!